lxqt/lxqt.github.io/_posts/2026-04-20-screengrab-3.2.0.md

 Main changes:

+ * Assigned message boxes to the parent window.
  * Updated translations and bumped the version.

 <br/>
 A full list of changes is in the CHANGELOG file.